mushtaq96/coderhouse-mern/README.md

 https://jakearchibald.github.io/svgomg/
 was used to reduce the size of the original svg for the custom loader.

+Part - 7/8 :

+-   [x] fix some errors/issues.
+-   [x] create modal for creating a new room.
+Store it in db
+-   [x] retrieve all opened rooms to display to the dashboard.

+Part - 9 :

+-   [x] explanation about event listeners in web socket, ice candiate, p2p basic.

+Part - 10 :

+-   [x] create an audio element for every connected client
+-   [x] websocket p2p connection
+-   [x] create modal for creating a new room.
+Store it in db

+Part - 11 :

+-   [x] implementing webRTC connections

+Notes for self :

+1. Custom hooks @ 9 min
+2.

 Future Work

 -   [ ] show user an alert to the end user.
 Why is the request not working.
         (for eg - all fields are required)
+-   [ ] actions.js is repeated in both fe and be folder